Level/abstract-level/README.md

 ### `chainedBatch = AbstractChainedBatch(db)`

-The first argument to this constructor must be an instance of your `AbstractLevelDOWN` implementation.
+The first argument to this constructor must be an instance of your `AbstractLevel` implementation.
 The constructor will set `chainedBatch.db` which is used to access (among other things) encodings and ensures that `db` will not be garbage collected in case there are no other references to it.

 #### `chainedBatch._put(key, value, options)`